bestia-dev/deploying_rust_server_and_database/README.md

 podman logs webpage_hit_counter_cnt
 ```

-The application listens to port 8080, but this port is already in use on my google VM.
+The application listens to port 8080, but this port is already in use on my Google VM.
 Containers can easily forward ports, so we can easily change the port to 8011.

 ```bash
 curl http://localhost:8011/webpage_hit_counter/get_svg_image/555555.svg